Radiator Installation Guide

 How Long Does It Take to Install a Radiator?

-An additional radiator installation with extra pipework needed could take around 0.5-1 day.
-If you are replacing all of the radiators in your home, this will usually take around 1-2 days, depending on how many radiator replacements are needed.
+And, if you're replacing all the radiators in your home, this will usually take between 1 to 2 days, depending on how many radiator replacements are needed.

 Building Regulations or Planning Permission Approval for Radiator Installation

-In most cases, you won't need to worry about planning permission or building regulations approval for replacing a radiator.
-However, if you are installing a new radiator to your system, then you may need building regulations approval.
+In most cases, you won't need planning permission or building regulations approval to replace a radiator.

+However, if you're installing a new radiator in your system, rather than swapping like-for-like, then you may need building regulations approval.
 Your plumber should be able to advise you on whether this is necessary for your particular radiator installation.

 If you are unsure whether you might need building regulations approval, then it is best to seek advice from your local authority before going ahead with the work.